MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">6.</td>
   <td class="tg-yw4l">Somali and the forest spirit</td>
-  <td class="tg-yw4l">In a world inhabited by demons, cyclopes, and other fantastic creatures, humans stand apart as the outcasts.
+  <td class="tg-yw4l">In a world inhabited by demons, cyclopes, and other fantastic creatures, humans stand apart as outcasts.
 Quick to anger, the human race engaged in a war that all but wiped them out</td>
   <td class="tg-yw4l"><a href="https://zoro.to/somali-and-the-forest-spirit-755?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>